-Course Title Training of Trainers Project on Labour Training Exercises Course Code DCLPPM †16 Credits 6 Course Type Compulsory Pre-Requisites Required to follow all other courses of DCLPPM with the acceptable level of participation Duration 6 - 12 Months of Project Works on Labour Training Exercises Module Aim/s To enable the students to: Train the labourers in the construction projects through demonstrations, guidelines and other relevant activities / tasks to improve the performance and productivity level Learning Outcomes At the end of this course, the student should be able to: Describe the importance of a training needs assessment for the labourers in construction Describe the steps needed to plan for training implementation for the labourers in the construction site Summarize how to conduct a training needs assessment for the labourers in construction Develop training plans, course materials and training needs assessment for the labourers in the construction site Demonstrate a variety of advanced brainstorming techniques to the labourers in the construction site Demonstrate competency-based training techniques to the labourers in the construction site Demonstrate basic theories and applications of the construction related works to the labourers in the construction site Provide experiential learning exercises to the labourers in the construction site Maintain proper record of the labour training mechanisms in the construction sector Measure the productivity levels of works carried out in the construction site
+Course Title Training of Trainers Project on Labour Training Exercises Course Code DCLPPM †16 Credits 6 Course Type Compulsory Pre-Requisites Required to follow all other courses of DCLPPM with the acceptable level of participation Duration 6 - 12 Months of Project Works on Labour Training Exercises Module Aim/s To enable the students to: Train the labourers in the construction projects through demonstrations, guidelines and other relevant activities / tasks to improve the performance and productivity level Learning Outcomes At the end of this course, the student should be able to: 1.
+Describe the importance of a training needs assessment for the labourers in construction Describe the steps needed to plan for training implementation for the labourers in the construction site 3.
+Summarize how to conduct a training needs assessment for the labourers in construction 4.
+Develop training plans, course materials and training needs assessment for the labourers in the construction site Demonstrate a variety of advanced brainstorming techniques to the labourers in the construction site 6.
+Demonstrate competency-based training techniques to the labourers in the construction site 7.
+Demonstrate basic theories and applications of the construction related works to the labourers in the construction site 8.
+Provide experiential learning exercises to the labourers in the construction site 9.
+Maintain proper record of the labour training exercises 10.
+Assess the performance of labourers in construction works 11.
+Implement the possible labour rewarding mechanisms in the construction sector 12.
+Measure the productivity levels of works carried out in the construction site 13.
+Compare the progress of labour training with the improvement of productivity level

-Learning Contents / Topics Teaching / Learning Activities See the guide book

-Resources

-Assessments & Assessment Methods / Activities Weighting

-Weighting

-Monthly Progress Report / Presentations - 50% 100%

-Final Report - 30%

-Final Presentation & Viva - 20%

-Prescribed Texts & / • Training of Trainers Project on Labour Training Exercises for Diploma

-or References in Construction Productivity and Performance Managem ent - Guide

-Book, Wayamba University of Sri Lanka.
+Learning Contents / Topics Teaching / Learning Activities See the guide book Resources Assessments & Assessment Methods / Activities Weighting Weighting Monthly Progress Report / Presentations - 50% 100% Final Report - 30% Final Presentation & Viva - 20% Prescribed Texts & / or References Training of Trainers Project on Labour Training Exercises for Diploma in Construction Productivity and Performance Management - Guide Book, Wayamba University of Sri Lanka.
 Any other relevant reading materials